mrvnthss/brightness-discrimination-2afc/README.md

 2. Run the `BrightnessDiscrimination.m` script to start the experiment.

-## Details
+## Configuring the Experiment

 ### Setting Experiment Parameters

 There are several parameters that can be changed in the `BrightnessDiscrimination.m` script that alter the experiment.
 They can be found in the *Configuration of Experiment* section of the script.

-- **High-level settings**
+#### High-level settings

-    + `nBrightnesses`: Sets the number of different brightness levels to use.
+- `nBrightnesses`: Sets the number of different brightness levels to use.
 Ideally, this should be an odd number so that there are as many brightnesses brighter than the base brightness (which is simply the median brightness in this scenario) as there are brightnesses that are less bright than the base brightness.

-    + `Brightness.rangePct`: Sets the range the brightnesses are to cover (as a fraction of the full range from black to white).
+- `Brightness.rangePct`: Sets the range the brightnesses are to cover (as a fraction of the full range from black to white).

-    + `nReps`: Determines how often each brightness is shown to the participant.
+- `nReps`: Determines how often each brightness is shown to the participant.

-    + `Progress.thresholdPct`: Controls when participants are informed about their progress.
+- `Progress.thresholdPct`: Controls when participants are informed about their progress.
 Thereby also splitting trials into blocks.

-- **Timing parameters**
+#### Timing parameters

-    + `Duration.waitSecs`: Controls the delay between the pressing of the space bar to start a trial and the presentation of the fixation cross.
+- `Duration.waitSecs`: Controls the delay between the pressing of the space bar to start a trial and the presentation of the fixation cross.

-    + `Duration.fixCrossMinSecs`: First of the two parameters of the continuous uniform distribution that's used to derive the presentation duration of the fixation cross only in each trial.
+- `Duration.fixCrossMinSecs`: First of the two parameters of the continuous uniform distribution that's used to derive the presentation duration of the fixation cross only in each trial.

-    + `Duration.fixCrossMaxSecs`: Second of the two parameters of the continuous uniform distribution that's used to derive the presentation duration of the fixation cross only in each trial.
+- `Duration.fixCrossMaxSecs`: Second of the two parameters of the continuous uniform distribution that's used to derive the presentation duration of the fixation cross only in each trial.

-    + `Duration.stimulusSecs`: Determines presentation duration of the stimuli (i.e., patches of varying brightness).
+- `Duration.stimulusSecs`: Determines presentation duration of the stimuli (i.e., patches of varying brightness).

 ### Configuring Psychtoolbox